top of page

 Ilustración_sin_título 9.png

-The performance of works by living composers such as Francisco Coll, José María Sánchez-Verdú and Kaija Saariaho plays an important part in her artistic development.
+The interpretation of works by living composers such as Francisco Coll, José María Sánchez-Verdú, Jérôme Combier or Simone Cardini plays an important rol in her artistic development.
 This enables Adya to communicate with contemporary artists, which she considers a very exciting and enriching experience.

 Adya is a member of notabu.ensemble, a contemporary music ensemble based in Düsseldorf.
-She collaborates also with other several contemporary music ensembles such as United Instruments of Lucilin (Luxembourg), Ensemble MusikFabrik (Cologne), Ensemble E-MEX (Essen, Germany), and Vertixe Sonora Ensemble (Galicia, Spain).
+She collaborates also with other several contemporary music ensembles such as Ensemble MusikFabrik (Cologne), Ensemble E-MEX (Essen, Germany), MAM.
+Manufaktur für aktuelle Musik, Kommas Ensemble (Cologne), United Instruments of Lucilin (Luxemburg), El Perro Andaluz (Dresden), Arxis Ensemble (Galicia, Spain) and Vertixe Sonora Ensemble (Galicia, Spain).

-She has participated in several chamber and contemporary music festivals, such as Forum Neuer Musik and Acht Brücken (Cologne, Germany), Na hör’n Sie mal...
+She has participated in several chamber and contemporary music festivals, such as Forum Neuer Musik and Acht Brücken (Cologne, Germany), Festival Rainy Days (Luxemburg), RESIS Festival (A Coruña, Spain), Festival Contemporáneo de Canarias (Spain), Moers Festival (Germany), Na hör’n Sie mal...
 (Düsseldorf, Germany) and 11.11 neue musik in delmenhorst (Germany).

 Adya-natural-1-21.jpg